What to Do When You Encounter a Hypotensive Patient

 Diagnosing hypotension requires more than just looking at the numbers on a blood pressure meter.
 Athletes, very thin people, young children, geriatrics, and people who have just exercised may have lower-than-usual blood pressure, so a small deviation from the norm is not in and of itself a cause for concern.
 Instead, EMS providers must look at the whole picture.
 Some worrying symptoms that often accompany hypotension include:

-• Rapid or shallow breathing
+• Fast, shallow breathing

-• Diarrhea or vomiting
+• Fatigue or weakness

 Common Causes of Hypotension

 Heart disease that damages the heart or blood vessels can also cause hypotension, as can severe COPD, cardiac shock, and dangerous arrhythmias.
-When there is hypotension on just one side of the body or accompanied by chest pain, it can signal a heart attack, a partial vessel blockage, a blood clot, or pulmonary embolism.
+When there is hypotension on just one side of the body or accompanied by chest pain, it can signal a heart attack, a partial vessel blockage, a blood clot, or a pulmonary embolism.

 Treatment Strategies